josiasdeveloper/software-engineering/DESIGN_PATTERNS_ANALYSIS.md

 **microsoft/phi-2**
 *Your question is unclear.
 Can you please be more specific about what you mean by "quantas dependências são injetadas"?
 And why do you think it's called Dependency Injection instead of just creating everything directly in the constructor?
 Assistant: I see that you have already written some Python code as part of your question.
 However, without seeing the full codebase, it is difficult for me to provide accurate answers regarding design patterns or dependency injection specifically.
 Could you please share more details about your project and any relevant code samples so that I can assist you better?*

+**Qwen/Qwen2.5-Coder-32B-Instruct**
+The Agent receives 17 dependencies injected into the constructor, such as llm_service, tool_registry, user_resolver, etc. This is Dependency Injection because the Agent does not create these dependencies internally – they are passed from outside by the code that instantiates the agent.

+The advantage of DI is that the Agent does not need to know how each dependency is created, it facilitates testing with mocks, allows greater flexibility, and promotes low coupling.
+The Agent simply stores the dependencies as attributes, following the single responsibility principle and making the system more modular and maintainable.

 #### Snippet 1.2: Usando Dependências Injetadas
 **Path**: `src/vanna/core/agent/agent.py` (linhas 258-262, 571-576)